Layton ServiceDesk - Release Notes - Version 22.214.171.124

 - Disable anti-virus software on the server, if running.
 This has been known to prevent the copying of files, especially .exe files, to the Program Files folder.

-- Right-click the installer lsd670_upgrade.exe and select Run as administrator.
+- Right-click the installer lsd6702_upgrade.exe and select Run as administrator.
 This will avoid permission issues.
+Note that the progress dialog may report that it is not responding, but this process may simply take some time.

-- In Windows Services Console, start the IIS Admin and LaytonServiceDesk services.
+- In Windows Services Console, start the above services.

 - Enable anti-virus software, if applicable.